 Late in the book students are moved away from Greenfoot as we begin to use Eclipse, a professional scale development environment.
-The first steps in Eclipse are taken writing applets, and students are introduced to the full Java API, having seen only parts earlier when certain standard classes were used in Greenfoot.
-After applets, full applications are brought into the picture.
+The first steps in Eclipse are taken writing applications, and students are introduced to the full Java API, having seen only parts earlier when certain standard classes were used in Greenfoot.
 Many of the topics in this text stand on their own and instructors can choose to skip certain sections to fit their teaching objectives for the class as a whole.